Griffith's Valuation, 1847-1864

 To establish how long the land has been in the family try working back into the Registry of Deeds Memorial Deeds, either via the Grantors indexes searching on the Immediate Lessors' names or perhaps more successfully, via the townland indexes.

 The Tithe Applotment Books, 1823-1837 were compiled approximately 20-40 years prior to Griffith's Valuation (GV), depending upon when the county valuation was published and / or had the tithe responsibilities recorded.
 So, notwithstanding the Names Health Warning I gave you, is it the same person in both sources or was it their father or grandfather?
-If a woman is listed for a small sub-let plot in a townland, could she be a widow and her now deceased husband is listed as liable for the tithe on a larger plot?
+If a woman is listed for a small sub-let plot in a townland, could she be a widow and her now deceased husband was listed as liable for the tithe on a larger plot previously?

-(c) Irish Geneaography - 2020
+(c) Irish Geneaography - 2023